 All of the experiences I described above were pivotal in landing the job of a product manager.
 Here are some of the skills I acquired along the way that helped me demonstrate to my employer that I could do the job of a PM:

-It was the collective experience of identifying and solving problems for a couple of years that was the key to me landing a job as a product manager.
+The collective experience of identifying and solving problems for a couple of years was the key to me landing a job as a product manager.

 Because of the relationships that I had built and the experience garnered along the way, I was hired as a manager in HubSpot’s Product team.